 What to Expect

-Breakfast food will be served and entertainment provided during the check-in.
+Breakfast food will be served during check-in.

 Supplies are provided, however, it would be wise to bring your own work gloves and any winterizing equipment you have (rakes, tarps, bush trimmers, ladders).